Mayor of Liverpool

-The mayor of Liverpool is the executive mayor of the city of Liverpool in England.
-The incumbent mayor is Joanne Anderson, who was elected in May 2021.
+From 2012 to 2023, the mayor of Liverpool was the executive mayor of the city of Liverpool in England.
+The office was abolished in 2023 and its functions were replaced with the leader of Liverpool City Council.

 The mayor of Liverpool was previously branded 'the most powerful politician in England outside the capital', until metro-mayors were elected from 2016, such as the similarly named but separate mayor of the Liverpool City Region.

 During 2012, Liverpool City Council decided at a council meeting to adopt the elected mayor executive arrangements, bypassing the typical practice of a local referendum as was planned that year in other cities.
 On 5 May 2012, former leader of Liverpool City Council Joe Anderson became Liverpool's first elected mayor.
-In December 2020, Joe Anderson was arrested on suspicion of bribery and witness intimidation, he said he would not seek re-election.
+In December 2020, when Anderson was arrested on suspicion of bribery and witness intimidation, he maintained his innocence but said that he would not seek re-election.
 A referendum in Liverpool was due to be held in 2023 on the continuation of the mayoralty, but the city council voted to abolish the position from the May 2023 elections following public consultation.

 Role and powers of the mayor

-The mayor is elected by the residents of Liverpool for a four-year period and is responsible for executive functions of Liverpool City Council and for the day-to-day running of the organisation.
-They are charged with leading the city, building investor confidence, and directing new resources to economic priorities.
-The mayor does not have responsibility for setting the Council budget or formulating policy framework plans as this remains with the city council.
-The mayor must appoint a cabinet of two or more councillors (also called the "Executive") who do not have to be from the same political party.
-The mayor decides on the size of the cabinet and to what extent executive functions may be delegated.
-The mayor also benefits from so called 'soft powers' conferred on them by being directly elected, which enables them to influence, persuade and co-ordinate on a wider scale.
+The mayor was elected by the residents of Liverpool for a four-year period and was responsible for the executive functions of Liverpool City Council and for the day-to-day running of the organisation.
+They were charged with leading the city, building investor confidence, and directing new resources to economic priorities.
+The mayor did not have responsibility for setting the Council budget or formulating policy framework plans as these remained with the city council.
+The mayor appointed a cabinet of two or more councillors (also called the "Executive"), who did not have to be from the same political party: the mayor decided on the size of the cabinet and to what extent executive functions were delegated.
+The mayor also benefitted from so called 'soft powers' conferred on them by being directly elected, which enabled them to influence, persuade and co-ordinate on a wider scale.

-The mayor of Liverpool is entitled to sit on the proposed "Cabinet of Mayors", along with the other directly elected mayors in England and Wales.
+The mayor was entitled to sit on the proposed "Cabinet of Mayors", along with the other directly elected mayors in England and Wales.
 Such a position allows a direct route to the prime minister and other senior ministers.
-Cabinet meetings will be held at least twice a year offering the opportunity to discuss local issues with decision-makers in Whitehall.
+Cabinet meetings were to be held at least twice a year offering the opportunity to discuss local issues with decision-makers in Whitehall.

 In July 2022, Liverpool City Council voted to scrap the directly-elected mayor position, replacing it with a leader and cabinet model.
-The changes will take effect from May 2023.
+The changes took effect from May 2023.